 The case must be forwarded to the Catholic Appeal Tribunal.
 This Tribunal has the task of reviewing every decision.
 If it ratifies the judgement, a decree of nullity is issued.
 In more complex cases this review may take quite some time and there is no guarantee of an affirmative decision.

 Each application is dealt with individually.
 Every case is different and you should not compare your case with that of someone else because circumstances are different and the witnesses are not always as responsive to the request for an interview.
 Therefore time frames can differ significantly from one case to another.Where a person has been married more than once each union needs to be considered separately.
 Where both parties to a proposed marriage have been previously married each union would need investigation.
 Due to the number of applications and the varying factors involved in different cases, no time can be specified.
-Often an applicant is informed of a decision within a year of presenting the written submission to the Tribunal office, but the average time for an outcome is between twelve and eighteen months.
+Often an applicant is informed of a decision within a year of presenting the written submission to the Tribunal office, but the average time for an outcome is between six and nine months.

 A booking for a Church wedding should not be made until a personal notification that a person is free to marry has been sent to the celebrant.

 An affirmative decision is never guaranteed until final ratification.
 Setting a tentative date before a final decision has been given often leads to disappointment since the investigation is a trial of the marriage and, like all trials, the outcome is subject to unforeseen difficulties.
 Setting a date for a wedding before the final decision is known places the applicant and their proposed partner, not to mention the Tribunal staff, under unreasonable and unnecessary pressure.